Book Review: The Midnight Library by Matt Haig

 The Midnight Library is a library; it’s a very out-of-this-world kind of library that doesn’t exist in real life because it goes on forever with an infinite number of bookshelves.
 Every book in this library provides a chance to try another life one can live.

-The novel starts with a woman named Nora seed, who finds herself on the edge of making terrible choices.
+This novel starts with a woman named Nora seed, who finds herself on the edge of making terrible choices.
 She loses her job, her brother, and her best friend.
 Her relationship is in total disorder, and her cat is dead.
 She is suffering from all the mistakes she made in her life.
 She is deeply unstable and can’t imagine a day that will be better than others.
-Her life has even become worse.
+Her life has become worse.

 She does this over and over, desperately searching for the life that fits just right for her.
 She sees a woman and recognizes that the woman is her school librarian.
 Librarian told her that every book on the shelves has a different version of her life.
 Nora, full of regret, feels that now she has a chance to see how her life could have been.